Moodle aka Maltipoo is a cross between Maltese and Poodle. This small-sized dog is one of the best designer dog breeds in Australia nowadays.

 High grooming needs

 The low-shedding dog breeds come with a disadvantage; i.e. high grooming needs.
-Actually, when a dog doesn’t shed much, you need to brush and groom them frequently to get rid of extra hair, as well as, to avoid tangles and mats.
+Actually, dogs that don’t shed much are needed to be brushed and groomed frequently to get rid of extra hair, as well as, to avoid tangles and mats.

 Moodle loves barking and unlike their small size, the pitch of their voice is too loud.
 You need to train them from an early age otherwise they may make too much noise.
-But because of the high-pitched barking, they can become an excellent guard dog.
+But because of the high-pitched barking, they can become excellent guard dogs.

-They are loving and affectionate and loves to with their humans all the time.
-And a drawback of this positive trait is that they can’t be left alone for a long time because they develop separation anxiety which further leads to many behavioural issues.
+They are loving and affectionate and loves to be with their humans all the time.
+And a drawback of this positive trait is that they can’t be left alone for a long time because they develop separation anxiety which further leads to many behavioural issues such as aggressiveness, excessive barking, digging, and tail chasing.

 Wrapping it up: